PortCastelló’s Lighthouses

 Faro Peñíscola

-National lighthouse number: 27150
+National signal number: 27150

-Description: White tower and building.
+Description: white tower and building.
 Focal plane 56 m

-Light Color: White
+Light Color: white

-Characteristic: GpD (2+1) B 15s (group of two flashes plus one, every 15 seconds)
+Characteristic: GpFl (2+1) W 15s (group of two flashes plus one, every 15 seconds)

 Range: 23 nautical miles

-Active: since 1899.
+Active: since 1899

 peñíscola_plano_1894_2